Learn How to Make Soap at the Soapmaking Studio in San Diego County, California

 Beginning Cold Process Soapmaking

 Soapmaking 101 is a beginning-level soapmaking class designed to teach students to make soap by hand at home.
-The main focus of this class is the "cold process" soapmaking method; although the class does briefly describe "melt & pour" soap crafting.
-After learning soapmaking safety, students learn to formulate soap recipes and calculate lye quantities without using a "lye calculator."
+The main focus of this class is the "cold process" soapmaking method although the class does briefly describe "melt and pour" soap crafting.
+After learning soapmaking safety, students are taught to formulate soap recipes and calculate lye quantities without using a "lye calculator."
 The objective of this class is to have students understand saponification values and be comfortable creating their own soap recipes at home.
 Students make cold process soap during the class session and take home a bar.
+This class is also available online, Description of Online Soapmaking 101, below.

 Prerequisite: None.